Aaron98990/ways-of-the-game/misconduct.md

   - trash talking (talking about being gay/straight or someone's appearance, height, skill, or equipment)
 - failure to respect a referee's instruction (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
-- blatantly commiting an offfense
+- non-soccer plays
-  - holding a player's jersey from the front while moving or tugging jersey with two hands or refusing to let go of a player (e.g leg-locking)
+  - holding a player when they are ahead or holding/pulling a player to the ground or refusing to let go of a player (e.g leg-locking)
     - front holding is deceptive as it's hard to see for the match offcial [Example 1](https://youtu.be/06lqnmddvKQ?feature=shared&t=614)
   - blatantly committing handball unless the ball was going out
   - attempting to kick the ball the ball when the goalkeeper is releasing it